Wrist, hand and finger problems

 Problems with the wrist, hand, and fingers are common and can be caused by simple things like carrying out repetitive tasks or an injury during sport or a fall.

-As you get older, normal wear and tear can cause your problem to flare-up now and again, often for no reason.
+As you get older, normal age-related changes can cause your problem to flare-up now and again, often for no reason.

 You may feel pain and stiffness in your forearm.
 This should improve as your problem gets better.